Kelly-Prone/Kelly-Prone/README.md

 ## I'm Kelly Prone, let me present a little about myself! :smile:

-### I am a software engineering student.
+I am a ```software engineering student```.
 I already have knowledge with web development, and you can see some of my projects here on Github.
 Passionate about Front-end, I'm always looking for new challenges and opportunities.

-### In technology, we are always eternal learners! :star2:
+In technology, we are always eternal learners! :star2:

 ------------------------------
 ## About Me: :point_down: